james58899/hath-rust/README.md

 See https://doc.rust-lang.org/stable/rustc/platform-support.html

-[^disk]: Only checks the cache size and does not aware of downloads or other space usages.
 [^h2]: Multiplexing is useless for H@H, and a large number of connections will take up more system resources.
 [^filename]: If the filename is not sent, some browsers may download using the wrong name.